Rambolts/HelloWorld/README.md

 # HelloWorld
-This is my first time in GitHub
+This is my first time on GitHub